atk4/core/docs/exception.rst

 code will also make an attempt to locate and highlight the code that have caused the problem.

+.. php:method:: getColorfulText()

+Will return nice HTML-formatted exception that will rely on a presence of Semantic UI.
+This will include the error, params and backtrace.
+The code will also make an attempt to locate and highlight the code that have caused the problem.

 .. image:: exception-demo.png